What do these acronyms mean?

 IDF - Intermediate Data Format - allows exporting a 3D solid

-model of a PCB from the EDA to MCAD tool
+model of a PCB from the EDA to MCAE tool

 Well that depends.
-Ten to fifteen years when AutoCAD
+Thirty to forty years ago when AutoCAD

-dominated everything it was a pretty easy choice.
+dominated relatively inexpensive CAD, it was a pretty easy choice.
 Electrical Engineers (EE) were

 probably the first to split off and use integer based EE specific CAD tools